-Search engine optimization (SEO) is a digital marketing role that can be outsourced or managed in-house by someone on your team.
+Search engine optimization (SEO) is a digital marketing role that can be outsourced or managed by an in-house team.
 It’s a critical role in your digital marketing strategy because how well it’s handled determines how you appear in search engines like Google, what your listings look like, and how many new customers you attract via search.

 Become Familiar with SEO Roles Before You Decide

 Oftentimes, people refer to a singular SEO role, titling the position “SEO Expert” or “SEO Specialist.”
 The reality is, SEO is a multifaceted job, and when you outsource your SEO, the project is typically handled by a full team.
 An agency that offers SEO services will typically have an entire team of experts for the different areas of digital marketing.
 A few of the most common are outlined below.

 Keyword Research: Keywords are the phrases people type into search engines when they’re looking for something.
-During keyword research, a specialist evaluates the actual words people search for, identifies which ones align with the business and its goals, and determines how challenging any given keyword would be to rank well for in search engines.
+During keyword research, a specialist evaluates the actual words people search for, identifies which ones align with the business and its goals, and determines how challenging any given keyword would be to rank well in search engines.

 Although the task doesn’t need to be done often, keywords should be evaluated regularly to ensure any new ones are being leveraged and that those being used are still a good fit for the business.
 This is one of the best ways to ensure you are appearing to your target audience in the search results.